 Martina Angela Müller is a visual artist practicing in a number of different fields.
 The main body of her work is abstract painting, but she also works in sculpture, environmental art and installation.
-Her work could recently be seen at La MaMa La Galleria in New York City and is also available through Art-in-Giving in Boston, MA.
+Her sculpture Reflective Change was on view through Sculpture Now at the Mount in Lenox, Massachusetts for the duration of the summer 2017.
+A number of paintings were on view at New Marlborough Meetinghouse in August, 2017.
+Additionally her work could be seen at Diana Felber Gallery in West Stockbridge, MA, fall 2016 and at La MaMa La Galleria in New York City, as well as Center Point Gallery, NYC and is also available through Art-in-Giving in Boston, MA.
 One of her stainless steel sculptures received an honorable mention in July 2016 at the Chatham Meadows Sculpture show, judged by Nicole Hayes of Art Omi.
 Additionally her work has been seen in local galleries and numerous area venues and is in private collections on four continents.
 She was born and raised in Germany.
 She studied art at Emerson College in England, at Ruhruniversität Bochum and at the Institute for Waldorf Pedagogy in Witten Annen.
 She was cofounder of Gallery 345, an experimental Arts Collective in Hudson, NY whose mission it was to engage the viewers in dialogue and activities.
 She was a recipient of a Credere Fund grant that she used for her installation “Layers of Light” at Basilica Industria in Hudson, NY in 2009 and “Layers of Color and Light” at Free Columbia in 2013.
-Lilipoh magazine ran an artist feature about her work in 2013 and one of her paintings was a cover for the Cortland Review.
+Lilipoh magazine ran an artist feature about her work in 2013 and one of her paintings was on the cover of the Cortland Review.
 Her main teachers have been: the late great Hudson River School painter Thomas Locker, Annemarie Martin and Ted Mahle at Rudolf Steiner College, Ca. She is currently working as a freelance artist and teaches at the Alkion Center for adult education, of which she is a cofounder, and at Hawthorne Valley Waldorf School.
 She and her husband Eric Müller have three grown sons and live in Ghent, NY where she maintains her art studio.

 For more go to her website www.martinaangelamuller.co